This article is based on a presentation given by Crystal at our Customer Marketing Summit in Las Vegas, in May 2023.

 We ask them what they want to learn about to ensure the agenda is customer-focused and so at least 80% of content ends up coming from customers, not our internal team.

-Facilitation that fosters engagement
+3. Facilitation that fosters engagement

 There’s a huge variety of facilitation techniques, ranging from breakout sessions to talks by external thought leaders, so you should make sure these choices are also customer-focused.

-Sessions should be engaging, interactive and where customers can solve problems together and outside perspectives are provided.
+Sessions should be engaging and interactive, where customers can solve problems together and outside perspectives are provided.

-Balanced mix of attendees
+3. A balanced mix of attendees

 Okay, now you've got your plans and preparation in place.
 Here's how to flawlessly execute the big day.